 When it comes to building a house, amongst the myriad things we need to think about there is one thing that stands out as being The Most Important.
 One thing that influences all decisions, all options, all outcomes.

 What one single thing could be so universally vital?
 We know we want it to be low carbon – that is Very Important.
-We know we want it to be well insulated, and beautiful, and practical.
-Also Very Important Things.
+We know we want it to be well insulated, and practical.
+These are also Very Important Things.

 So what is it that exceeds all of these things?
-Well, that one thing, that crucial piece of our jigsaw, is the thing we get asked most often:
+Well, that one thing, that crucial piece of our jigsaw, is the thing we get asked most often.
+The overall cost, and how that translates to the finished product you have in mind.

-We often see posts on Facebook or blogs about some amazing eco-house that was built for £6000.
+The internet is full of examples of some amazing eco-house that was built for £6000.
 And while I applaud the hard work and ingenuity that goes into these projects, I find them to be disingenuous and misleading.
 They may well have only spent £6000 on the materials that weren’t gifted or found, or reclaimed.
-But that cost does not include the land, and it certainly does not include time.
+But that cost does not include:

 That all adds up.
 Five years of someone’s time is conservatively worth £120k, and for the size and finish of many of these houses that is expensive.